0xZap/Zap-Data-Wallet/README.md

    2. Certify if the host is present on the whitelist domains of TLSN
    3. Run `docker run -it --rm -p 55688:80 novnc/websockify 80 api.x.com:443`
 5. Use it

+## Installing and Running using TLS Proxy

+There are 3 code components:

+- **Local Extension:** Responsible for the client
+- **Local Zap Websocket:** Responsible for handling the request with the server

+### Extension Procedures:

+1. Check if your [Node.js](https://nodejs.org/) version is >= **18**.
+2. Clone this repository.
+3. Run `npm install` to install the dependencies.
+4. Run `npm start`, it will generate a `build` folder.
+5. Load your extension on Chrome following:
+   1. Access `chrome://extensions/`
+   2. Check `Developer mode`
+   3. Click on `Load unpacked extension`
+   4. Select the `build` folder.
+6. Now use Zap.

+### Websocket Procedures:

+> [!IMPORTANT]
+> ⚠️ Current version is not safe for private data

+1. Fork or clone this repository: [Local Proxy](https://github.com/0xZap/Zap-Proxy)
+2. Go in the javascript implementation in `./js/proxy`.
+3. Run `node proxy.js`.
+5. Now use Zap.

+PS.: Current implementation is not using ZK and it's not secure

 ## Packing